DanielOladipupo/Earth-To-Home-Agricultural-Analysis/README.md

 ### Insights

 1. **Distribution of Farms According to Provinces:** The Free State has the highest number of farms, with 7,951 farms, indicating it is a major agricultural hub.
 Gauteng on the other hand has the lowest number of farms at 2,291, likely due to its urbanized nature and smaller land area dedicated to agriculture.
-There is a noticeable disparity between provinces, with the Free State having over three times the farms compared to Gauteng.
+There was a noticeable disparity between provinces, with the Free State having over three times the farms compared to Gauteng.
 This highlights the diverse agricultural focus across South Africa's provinces.
 Provinces with larger land areas (e.g, Free State, Northern Cape, and Western Cape) tend to have higher farm distributions.
    This indicates a strong correlation between land availability and farm numbers.
 Provinces like Gauteng, with high urbanization, have the lowest farm counts, while rural provinces like